makersacademy/takeaway-challenge/README.md

 So that I can verify that my order is correct
 I would like to check that the total I have been given matches the sum of the various dishes in my order
 ```
 For this user story I am placing 'sum' as my variable and 'total' as my method.
-The user will be able to call 'total' and get the amount their order has come to.
+The user will be able to call the method 'total' and get the amount their order has come to.
+Each time the user adds a dish to their order my variable, 'sum', will keep track of the order amount and output it to the screen.